-- 9. On the Novell Customer Center Configuration screen, complete the following steps: - Select Configure Now (Recommended).

-- Verify that each of the following defaults under Include for Convenience are selected:

-- Hardware Profile

-- Optional Information

-- Regularly Synchronize With the Customer Center

-- · Click Next.
+- 10. On the Running Internet Connection test screen, click Next. - 11.
+On the Novell Customer Center Configuration screen, complete the following steps: - Select Configure Now (Recommended). - Verify that each of the following defaults under Include for Convenience are selected: - Hardware Profile - Optional Information - Regularly Synchronize With the Customer Center - Click Next.